solidiquis/erdtree/README.md

 _Q: Is it blazingly fast?_

-A: Should be.
-I wrote it in Rust.
+A: I wrote it in Rust so it should be blazingly fast.

 <img src="https://i.redd.it/t7ns9qtb5gh81.jpg">